-With Paul McCartney’s new album, Egypt Station, on the way in September, Elvis Costello (whose own new record, Look Now, will be out Oct.
-12) recalls working on the project that led to the former-Beatle’s late-career renaissance.
+With Paul McCartney’s new album, Egypt Station, on the way in September (pre-order here), Elvis Costello (whose own new record, Look Now, will be out Oct.
+12 (pre-order here) recalls working on the project that led to the former-Beatle’s late-career renaissance.

 “We got these songs, a bit different for me, a little more wordy than if I’d written them,” Paul McCartney recalled to Q Magazine’s Paul Du Noyer in 1989 of his writing partnership with Elvis Costello.
 “He’s very much into words, Elvis.
 He’s a good foil for me, and I think I’m a pretty good foil.
 I foil fine.
 I write something and he’ll sort of edit it, and provided I don’t mind, that goes OK.”